-Boil water advisory ongoing for Towns Riverview South subdivision
+Boil water advisory ongoing for Towns Riverview South

 A boil water advisory went into effect for Towns Riverview South on April 20.

 Kristi Zears, director of Communication for the Kansas Department of Health and Environment, said the advisory went into effect due to persistent low water pressure.

 Colleen Drees, Finney County Health Department director, said low water pressure, anything under 20 psi, gives concern to potential bacteria growth.